Soren64/Amazon-Reviews-Product-Rating/README.md

 # How to Use
 Clone the repository

-Install the required Python packages (preferably in a virtual environment):
+Install the required Python packages (preferably in a virtual environment)

-bash
-Copy
-Edit
-pip install -r requirements.txt
 Run the Jupyter notebooks or Python script 'product_ratings.py' to preprocess data and train the model

 Modify or extend the model and preprocessing steps as desired

-Make sure you download the respective jsonl files for the category you wish to use; both the raw data and meta data files Change the pathway as needed
+Make sure you download the respective jsonl files for the category you wish to use; both the raw data and meta data files

+Change the pathway as needed

+Run the script on Python 3 or greater

 # Future Improvements
 Implement more advanced natural language processing techniques (e.g., word embeddings, transformers)